Stabile Center for Investigative Journalism

 In order to graduate with a specialization in investigative journalism, students must apply to the center as part of their application for admission to the school, and then take all three courses offered by the Stabile Center.

 The Fund supports the most important and promising stories by the most recent graduates of the Toni Stabile Center for Investigative Journalism.
 They will retain their official connection to Columbia University for the summer or the fall following their graduation, during which they will complete investigative projects with the help of the Stabile director.
 The Stabile Center will help get these projects published or aired.

 Course Requirements — Investigative Specialization

 No one is born an investigative reporter.
 While muckraking reporters are set apart by their persistence and patience for detail, investigative journalism is more than just a matter of personality type.
 It’s also a question of skill and technique.
 "Investigative Tools" is a crash course on the techniques of the trade as students begin work on the investigative report that will be their master’s project.
 The course will teach students how to develop story ideas, find the investigative edge in their stories, conduct research and dig for information.

 The course will walk them through the investigative process—from the time a story is conceived to the formulation of an investigative hypothesis to the actual reporting and writing.
 It will stress the importance of documentary evidence and help students analyze both public and private as well as paper and digital records.
 Other forms of documentation, such as maps and images, will be discussed.
 The course will also teach investigative interviewing.
 It will make students read and view investigative reports and deconstruct them in terms of the reporting techniques used to gather information.
 They will learn how these reports were put together.

-The course will teach students the basics of computer-assisted reporting, including Internet searching and spreadsheet use.
+The course will teach students the basics of data reporting and analysis.